 - The dough will be spongey and won't stick to your hands.
 So pinch off 45-50g pieces and place close but not touching on a greased sheet pan, or arrange in cast iron skillets.
 Resist the urge to try to smooth and shape them at all, you don't want to deflate the gas pockets one bit.
 All irregularities will become a crumbly, browned crust surrounding the fluffy interior.

-- Bake in a preheated oven at 450F with convection fan turned on if you have one for about 15 minutes.
+- Bake at 450F with convection fan turned on if you have one for about 15 minutes.
 I like to leave them in until they're a little bit brown on top and just barely toasted on the bottom.

 - Cool completely and they will keep for a few days at room temperature, but don't refrigerate biscuits or they will go stale.
 Alternately, serve warm right away with slices of country ham, apple butter, homemade cheese, molasses butter, chili jam… or whatever your jam.
 I sometimes crumble them on top of a soup or salad like toasted breadcrumbs or instant croutons.